Fr0stbyteR/faust-ui/README.md

 1. construct each component by its corresponding class constructor.
 The component register itself using `FaustUI` class's `register` method.
 2. `componentWillMount` method is called by a component's parent group, the component should prepare all DOM elements that need to be mounted to DOM tree.
 3. `mount` method is called by a component's parent group, the component should get its `container` mounted with children DOM elements.
 Then the parent group will fill its `container` by its children's `container`s.
-4. `componentDidMount` method is called by a component's parent group, the component now have all its DOM elements connected to the page.
+4. `componentDidMount` method is called by a component's parent group, the component now has all its DOM elements connected to the page.
 Thus their `getBoundingRect` method can be used in order to justify and draw canvas etc. It should also bind events to state changes in this phase.

 A more detailed description of UI component class can be found in `./src/components/Component.ts`